nicholasdly/vocabulario/README.md

 # vocabulario

-A simple flashcard game to help improve your Spanish vocabulary. 🇪🇸
+A simple terminal game to help improve your Spanish vocabulary and conjugation. 🇪🇸